iamhriturajsaha/TASK-TRACKER-CLI-PROJECT/README.md

 # 📝 Task Tracker CLI Project

 A lightweight and intuitive Command-Line Interface (CLI) tool for managing your daily tasks.
-Built with Python, it stores tasks locally in JSON format—no database setup required.
+Built with Python, it stores tasks locally in JSON format, no database setup required.

 ## ✨ Features